-Unlike retainers, mercenaries and specialists do not join characters on adventures.
-Mercenaries are hired soldiers who guard, patrol, and serve in wilderness settings, but only as part of a larger force, not an adventuring group.
-Specialists are hired for their specific trade or special knowledge and are usually employed for a particular task.
-It's important to note that mercenaries and specialists do not count toward a character's maximum number of retainers, as they are a different type of hired help.
+Unlike retainers, mercenaries and specialists do not accompany characters on adventures.
+Mercenaries are hired soldiers.
+They'll guard, patrol, and otherwise serve in wilderness settings but only as part of a larger force, not an adventuring group.
+Specialists are hired individuals who have a particular trade or who have special knowledge.
+These individuals are usually hired for a specific task.
+It must be noted that mercenaries and specialists do not count toward a character's maximum number of retainers, since they aren't the same kind of hired help.